Sunday, January 22, 2017

 Martin Luther King Junior had a dream.
 Do you?
 Have you made a vision (dream) board?

 Do you imagine a brighter tomorrow?
 What does it look, smell, feel, taste like?
 What foods will you eat?
 What clothes will you wear?
 Where will you live?
 Where will you travel?
 Who will be your partner, your friend?
 How will you help others?
-When asked for the secret of your success what will you credit?
+When asked for the secret of your success, what will you credit?

-Keep your dream in your pocket.
-Affirmations are keywords that help you visualize your dream.
-For example, I am a best-selling author.
+Keep your dream close.
+Affirmations are keywords assist in visualizing your dream.
+For example, "I am a best-selling author."

 What steps will you take today to bring you closer to success?